solliancenet/dp-203-v2/labs/02/README.md

     > Notice how using the **time dimension table** makes filtering by specific date parts and logical dates (such as fiscal year) easier and more performant that calculating date functions on the fly.

-### Updating slowly changing dimensions with mapping data flows
+### Exercise 4: Updating slowly changing dimensions with mapping data flows

 A **slowly changing dimension** (SCD) is one that appropriately manages change of dimension members over time.
 It applies when business entity values change over time, and in an ad hoc manner.
 A good example of a slowly changing dimension is a customer dimension, specifically its contact detail columns like email address and phone number.
 In contrast, some dimensions are considered to be rapidly changing when a dimension attribute changes often, like a stock's market price.
 The common design approach in these instances is to store rapidly changing attribute values in a fact table measure.